jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 To reduce the noise introduced. we decided to query one specific index.
 For 1 day of data the query that Grafana was sending to ES was taking ~40s **(inside the profiler)**.
-Of course, a significant part of this time was spent in the profiling part, but we knew that on production for the last 2 days this time was ~7s.
-So we decided to use the 40s as a reference.
+Of course, a significant part of this time comes from the profiling itself.
+We knew that on production for the last 2 days this time was ~7s.
+So we decided to use the 40s as a base reference.

 The real query looked very similar to: